How Meditation Dissolves Anger, Frustration, & Stress

-There are a couple of different ways people use anger to their real world advantage:
+Here are a couple different ways people use anger to their real world advantage:

 Feeling Powerless.
 Anger is often used as a go-to power grabbing strategy when we feel like we lack control of a particular situation.
 Because it works, it can also be quite addictive.
 Yelling at the supermarket store clerk for not honoring last week’s milk coupon is a good example.

 Finding Solutions & Keeping Cool.
-If you find yourself in what appears to be a "no way out" situation, keeping a calm, clear head will open doors that you would not have otherwise seen.
+If you find yourself in what appears to be a "no way out" situation, keeping a calm, clear head will open doors that you wouldn't have otherwise seen.
 Anger only clouds the mind and crimps clear thought.

-When controlling a situation is impossible, meditation will help you diffuse the fear, become cool with the uncertainty, and melt the anxiety long before they approach a boiling point.
+When controlling a situation is impossible, a regular meditation practice will help you diffuse the fear, become cool with the uncertainty, and melt the anxiety long before they approach a boiling point.

 Causes Of Anger: Controlling Other People

 Abuse Of Power.
-A smaller percentage of people (most likely not you!) who feel small and insecure weaponize anger to feel bigger than everyone else, using power trips and false machismo to make up for their shortcomings.
+A smaller percentage of people who feel small and insecure weaponize anger to feel bigger than everyone else, using power trips and false machismo to make up for their shortcomings.
 An abusive boss who finds a little too much pleasure in controlling his employees would be a prime example.

 We Are All One.
-Black or white, rich or poor, religious or atheist, republican or democrat, meditation deepens your understanding that we humans are far more alike than we are different, we all have the same basic needs, wants, and motivations — health, love, purpose, and happiness.
+Black or white, rich or poor, religious or atheist, republican or democrat, meditation deepens our understanding into the universal truth that we humans are far more alike than we are different, we all have the same basic needs, wants, and motivations — health, love, purpose, and happiness.